 Job prospects will be similar to those of other engineering graduates.
 With four years’ experience working alongside industry partners, graduates will have developed a network of contacts and a knowledge of industry that will assist them in taking the next step.

 The Bachelor of Engineering Practice (Honours) is an exciting new course due to launch in 2018.
-Applications for the first 2018 intake will open later in 2017.
+Register now to find out when applications open.

 This degree offers a revolutionary new way to learn that will change how we view engineers in the future.
 Our students will be the problem-solvers, the risk-takers, the innovators of tomorrow.

 Dr Llew Mann